-Every property holder is Rye is subject to the Town, School and County taxes but for those in the Rye Water District, Jenness Beach Village District or the Rye Beach Village District there are additional taxes.
+Every property holder in Rye is subject to the Town, School and County taxes.
+For those in the Rye Water District, Jenness Beach Village District or the Rye Beach Village District there are additional taxes.

-Rockingham County:

-For many residents, the County Tax represents 9.5% of their tax bill.
-If you pay \$8,000 in property taxes you are contributing nearly \$800 each year for County Government.
-Our State Representatives are our representatives to Rockingham County government.
-There are County commissions meetings, open to the public, every other year.
-If agenda and meeting minutes are available they are not easily found.
+Rockingham County: For many residents, the County Tax represents 10.2% of their tax bill.
+So if you pay \$8,000 in property taxes you are contributing approximately \$800 each year for County Government.
+Our State Representatives are our representatives to Rockingham County Government.
+There are County Commissions meetings open to the public every other year.

-Rye Water District:

-Not everyone in Rye is in the Rye Water District.
-Houses near Portsmouth are on Portsmouth water and other houses near North Hampton are served by Aquarion water.
-The Rye Tax collection includes the tax for the infrastructure investments of Rye Water.
-Homes are also issued individual water use charges that are volume based.
+Rye Water District: Not everyone in Rye is in the Rye Water District.
+Houses near Portsmouth are on Portsmouth water and other houses near North Hampton are served by Aquarian water.
+The Rye Tax collection includes the tax for the infrastructure investments of the Rye Water District.
+In the Rye Water District homes are also issued individual water use bills that are volume based.

-Rye Beach Village District:

-Rye Beach District raises funds through property taxes to fund operations that are under the district only and are not subject to the Board of Selectman.
+Rye Beach Village District: Rye Beach District raises funds through property taxes to fund operations that are under district only and are not subject to the Board of Selectman.
 Rye Beach Village District also receives revenue from the US Postal Services for the use of the Rye Beach Post Office that is owned by the Rye Beach Village District.
-This District has a representative on the Budget Committee.
+This District has a representative on the Rye Budget Committee.

-Jenness Beach Village District:

-Jenness Beach Village District also collects taxes by the town which are allocated and spent under the control of the Jenness Beach Village District.
+Jenness Beach District: Jenness Beach District taxes are also collected by the Town and allocated and spent under the control of the Jenness Beach District.